Marzzo Engineering PLLC, The Right Seminar

 CE-107 Advanced Wastewater Treatment

-This seminar will present some of the latest technologies being employed to remove pathogens and nutrients from drinking water supplies.
-Pathogens such as giardia lamblia and nutrients such as phosphorus can be removed via micro-filtration, dual up-flow sand filters, membrane bio-reactors and UV disinfection.
-Basic calculations for sizing and specifying these treatment devices will be presented as well as what was learned from the experience of installing, operating, and maintaining these systems.
+This seminar will present some of the latest technologies being employed to remove pathogens and nutrients from wastewater.
+Pathogens such as giardia lamblia and nutrients such as phosphorus and nitrogen can be removed via micro-filtration, membrane bio-reactors, UV disinfection and electrolysis as polishing unit.
+Basic calculations for sizing and specifying these treatment devices and applications of the treatment devices on actual treatment facilities will be presented as well as what was learned from the experience of installing, operating and maintaining these systems.

 CE-108 Storm Water Management; Control & Regulation

-This lecture will present common methods of storm water management, erosion and sediment control, and the general requirements for storm water discharges from construction sites.
-Storm water resulting from rain or melting snow that does not soak into the ground runs off into waterways.
+This seminar will present common methods of storm water management, erosion and sediment control and the general requirements for storm water discharges from construction sites.
+Storm water resulting from rain of melting snow that does not soak into the ground runs off into waterways.
 As it flows, this water gathers a variety of pollutants such as nitrogen and phosphorus.
-These elements can promote an overgrowth of algae and depleted oxygen in the waterways that is harmful to other aquatic life.
+These elements can promote an overgrowth of algae and depleted oxygen in the waterways that is harmful to other aquatic life such as Eutrophication.
 Normally, storm water is not treated by sewage or wastewater treatment plants, but rather by on-site controls through the use of best management practices (BMPs).
+This seminar will presented basic calculations as well what was learned from the experience of management practices.

 - (Columns, Beams and Footings)